RolletQuentin/C_connect4/README.md

-# Mineweeper
+# Connect4
-(school project) Recoding the minesweeper game in C. It is a console game.
+(school project) Recoding the connect4 game in C. It is a console game.

 ## Installation :
 ```shell